zipvilization/Zipvilization/world/solumtools/index.md

 # Humans Need Translation

-Most Humans should not need to inspect raw events, contract storage or block numbers to understand Zipvilization.
+Most Humans should not need to inspect raw events, contract storage, Pool balances, or block numbers to understand Zipvilization.

 A useful interface can translate: